michaelehab/LeetCode-June-Challenge-2022/README.md

 24. <a href="./1354.Construct-Target-Array-With-Multiple-Sums.cpp">Construct Target Array With Multiple Sums</a>
 25. <a href="./665.Non-decreasing-Array.cpp">Non-decreasing Array</a>
 26. <a href="./1423.Maximum-Points-You-Can-Obtain-from-Cards.cpp">Maximum Points You Can Obtain from Cards</a>
+27. <a href="./1689.Partitioning-Into-Minimum-Number-Of-Deci-Binary-Numbers.cpp">Partitioning Into Minimum Number Of Deci-Binary Numbers</a>